LukeGrahamLandry/franca/devlog.md

+- not locking syscall_mutex for preemption: spin_lock_ticks 962k -> 260k
+- import_wasm
+  - reflect on the runtime functions and just emit calls for those instructions instead of needing to type out the boring stack manipulation every time.
+  - need to support passive data. convert the init_func to just calling memory.init a bunch
+  - change the format of dump_wasm a bit so zed will let me collapse sections

 ## (Dec 7)

 - now i'm at the point of just fiddling with random code in the hopes that forcing myself to look at all of it will reveal a problem